 English or Spanish

 After being involved in a car accident you should do the following: stay calm, gather evidence, make a list with the names of everyone present, notify the police, do not sign any statements, do not admit liability, document your injuries, and contact a car accident attorney as soon as possible.

-When a severe personal injury occurs, you could be overwhelmed and might do things which can compromise your chances of recovering the just amount of money.
-For example:
+When a severe personal injury occurs, you could be overwhelmed and might do things that can compromise your chances of recovering the just amount of money.